arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 	::

-		void move_storage(std::string const& save_path) const;
+		void move_storage(std::string const& save_path, int flags = 0) const;
-		void move_storage(std::wstring const& save_path) const;
+		void move_storage(std::wstring const& save_path, int flags = 0) const;

 Moves the file(s) that this torrent are currently seeding from or downloading to.
-If the given ``save_path`` is not located on the same drive as the original save path, The files will be copied to the new drive and removed from their original location.
+If the given ``save_path`` is not located on the same drive as the original save path, the files will be copied to the new drive and removed from their original location.
 This will block all other disk IO, and other torrents download and upload rates may drop while copying the file.